 3. Attach the door

 When the cabinet was in place I attached the IKEA Veddinge Door in white.
-The doors are pretty easy to install as Ikea have a hinge system which ensures the doors are hung correctly.
+The doors are pretty easy to install as Ikea has a hinge system which ensures the doors are hung correctly.

 The best thing I love about this cupboard is that there was enough distance below the boiler for us to hide our microwave.